residing at ingynbin[1]

 next the body

-Through breakfast, the moon slides among the uppermost branches of the trees, illuminating ibises, adjusting themselves before launching into the air.
-Their concerns, like mine, seem largely their own, albeit the spectacle is a marvel to behold.
+Through breakfast, the moon slides through the uppermost branches of the trees, illuminating ibises, as they shuffle before launching into the air.
+Their concerns are, like mine, largely their own, though the spectacle is quite marvelous:

 morning